Flavour Anomalies: A comparative analysis using a machine learning algorithm: Introduction

-In this paper, the ratios of branching fractions for the $b \to s \ell^+ \ell^- $ processes, $R_K$ and $R_{K^*}$, which have been exhaustively studied in our previous works~\cite{Alda:2020okk,Alda:2021rgt,Alda:2021ruz,AldaGallo:2021cku}, will not be that important.
-That is because recent experimental data~\cite{LHCb:2022qnv} has resolved the discrepancies that previously existed between experimental measurements and the SM predictions.
-As a result, these ratios no longer present the same level of interest for exploring potential deviations from the SM, and thus, our focus will shift to the previously shown observables where significant discrepancies remain.
-For completeness and comparison with our previous results~\cite{Alda:2021rgt}, the present experimental measurements for the ratios $R_K$ and $R_{K^*}$ are included in the global fits.
+In this paper, we demonstrate that this new experimental situation requires allowing independent Wilson coefficients for singlet and triplet operators ($C_1 \neq C_3$), a key distinction from our previous scenarios where we assumed $C_1 = C_3$.
+This generalization, which we implement in our new Scenario III, provides substantially better fits to the data and reveals a qualitatively different phenomenology.
+Specifically, it allows us to simultaneously describe the persistent anomalies in $b\to c\tau\nu$ and the new excess in $b\to s\nu\bar{\nu}$ channels while maintaining consistency with the now SM-like $b\to s\,\ell^+\ell^-$ observables.

 The paper is organized as follows.
 Section~\ref{sec:EFT} provides a summary of the relevant terms of the Weak Effective Theory for our analysis, as well as few details on how to perform the statistical fit of the Wilson coefficients involved.
 We analyse the $b\to c \tau \bar{\nu}$ and the $B\to K^{(*)} \nu \bar{\nu}$ decays, providing the best fit predictions for $R_{D^{*}}$ and $R_{J/\psi}$ observables and for the $B^+\to K^+\nu\bar{\nu}$ and $B^0\to K^{*0}\nu\bar{\nu}$ branching ratios.
-Section~\ref{sec:GF} is devoted to the global fits, by including a detailed comparison with our previous results and a few details of the Machine Learning Montecarlo algorithm used up.
+Section~\ref{sec:GF} is devoted to the global fits, by including some details of the Machine Learning Montecarlo algorithm used up.
 At the end of this section we discuss the correlation for the $R_{D^*}$ observable and $B^+\to K^+ \nu\bar{\nu}$ decay.
 Finally, conclusions are presented in section~\ref{sec:CONCLU}.
-Appendix~\ref{app:pulls} contains the list of observables that contribute to the global fit, by giving their prediction in the new scenario considered in this work.